BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 “Good,” he replied, laughing,
 “We shall fight in the shade.”

-“Your words seem idle boastings,
+“Your words seem idle boasting,
 But if all is as you say,
 And fate has turned against us,
 We still shall fight this day.”